edbeck/TestCore/README.md

 # TestCore

 ## Overview
-TestCore is a free, community driven Library of Test Specifications used on DeltaV systems
+TestCore is a free, community driven Library of Test Specifications for use on DeltaV systems